 There are many journalistic skills that are useful for any content marketer.
 Knowing where and how to find information is a key skill for journalists.
 Many journalists use social media to find and track stories and I’ve started to do the same in my role.

 I use Twitter and Youtube as a valuable resource to find out more about the investment banking industry.
-Youtube is a great educational resource and when I’ve struggled for ideas I’ve watched lots of videos featuring industry panel discussions which have really helped me.
+Youtube is a great educational resource and when I’ve struggled for ideas I’ve watched lots of videos featuring industry panel discussions which have really helped.

 More and more businesses are looking for Content marketing people but it’s a role that not everybody understands and not everyone can do it effectively.
-Having the ability to write well and tell a story will always help but I’ve discovered there’s lots of other things that you learn about and pick up which will help you in the process of creating great content.
+Having the ability to write well and tell a story will always help but I’ve discovered there’s lots of other things that you learn which help in the process of creating great content.